-This year, I was fortunate enough to spend restorative justice weekin Canada.
+This year, I was fortunate enough to spend restorative justice week in Canada.
 Initiated by the Correctional Service Canada (CSC), restorative justice week has been celebrated annually across Canada since 1996 and is now taking international dimensions.
-It is recognized every third week of November to celebrate restorative justice practitioners and volunteers especially those working in the community.
-It is also an opportunity to talk and learn about restorative justice, an ethos that was brought back in the 1970s in the form of mediation, conferencing, circles, sentencing boards and other local initiatives.
+It is recognised every third week of November to celebrate restorative justice practitioners and volunteers especially those working in the community.
+It is also an opportunity to talk and learn about restorative justice, an ethos that was brought back in the 1970s in the form of mediation, conferencing, circles, sentencing boards and other local initiatives (Gavrielides 2007, 2020).
 As I look back at the intense last seven days, I feel compelled to share some of the feelings and thoughts that have changed me in the most unexpected way.

 Therefore, I was surprised when I was asked to join a national restorative justice steering group that was put together by our current Ministry of Justice to construct a strategy that will support a well-intended legislation that would introduce restorative justice at every stage of the criminal justice system.
 With much hesitation and gratitude, IARS, the research centre that I direct, participated in this project, which concluded its work on the first day of restorative justice week.
 The new strategy “Restorative Justice Action Plan for the Criminal Justice System” was then announced.

 My heart jumped when the Justice Minister noted: “I want restorative justice to become something that victims feel comfortable and confident requesting at any stage of the criminal justice system.
 But this process has to be led by the victim and be on their terms.
 If it doesn’t work for the victim, then it should not happen”.
 These are not words that you get to hear often.
 There is a growing acknowledgement that the individual … the victim, their family … are the key to making restorative justice, or I should just say justice, happen.
 The victims’ movement has fought long and hard for this.